 Shaolin Temple in China’s Henan province is often regarded as the birthplace of Chinese Kung Fu.
 Over the temple’s 1,500-year history, its monks have mastered the unique combination of Zen Buddhism and martial arts.
 The monks still practice to this day, and you can practice with them.
 Book directly with the temple for a once-in-a-lifetime lesson or two.

 While the practice of Tibetan Buddhism is discouraged by the Chinese government, it is very much still alive in Tibet, and visitors can experience it almost anywhere in the autonomous region.
-In the capital of Lhasa, for example, you can explore the magnificent Potala Palace, home of the Dalai Lama.
+In the capital of Lhasa, for example, you can explore the magnificent Potala Palace, the heritage site of Tibetan Buddhism.
 Or go to the extreme and drive to the base camp of Mt.
 Everest to see Rongbuk Monastery.
 To visit Tibet, you will need a special permit from the Chinese government, so it is best to go with a tour group.

 Chinese food is not a homogeneous offering, as much as your takeout place down the street would like to disagree.
 Everywhere you go, the country offers your taste buds something unique.
 If your taste buds prefer spicy food, take them to Chongqing, where you can try authentic hot pot in the place where hot pot was born.
 Order everything from thinly sliced beef to lotus root and cow brain, then throw it all in the pot of scalding chili-water in front of you and be prepared for the dramatic bursts of flavor with each bite.